-A background to the locations we used for a mountain running photo shoot around Chamonix, France, shooting with Salomon-sponsored athlete Donnie Campbell and his wife Rachael Campbell, assisted by Alexis Basso.
-Select images can be found in this Chamonix 2017 mountain running gallery.
+Some sample images and a background to the locations we used for a mountain running photo shoot around Chamonix, France, shooting with Salomon-sponsored athlete Donnie Campbell and his wife Rachael Campbell, assisted by Alexis Basso.
+More images are available on request.

 In August 2017, I had the opportunity to photograph Donnie Campbell and Rachael Campbell in Chamonix, France.
 Donnie Campbell is one of Britain's top ultra & mountain runners and the owner of a running coach business (www.getactiverunning.com).
 Donnie is the reigning British Ultra Trail Champion and a GB international team member.
+He is sponsored by Salomon.
 Donnie's wife Rachael Campbell is a nurse and a talented mountain runner, placing 10th female in the 2017 Mont Blanc Marathon.

 One of my first tasks was to decide where there would be the best places to take athletes for a running shoot in Chamonix.